joshtynjala/actionscript-3.0-developers-guide/security/air-security/installation-and-updates.md

 - On Mac OS: the storage directory of an application varies by AIR version:

   - **AIR 3.2 and earlier** - `<appData>/<appId>/Local Store/` where `<appData>`
-    is the user's “preferences folder,” typically:
+    is the user's "preferences folder," typically:
     `/Users/<user>/Library/Preferences`

   - **AIR 3.3 and higher** -